 Students should consult with the Admissions Office for further details at firstname.lastname@example.org.

-Outreach Coordinator and Associate Professor of Interior Design
+Associate Professor of Interior Design and Outreach Coordinator - Interior Design

 Associate Professor of Interior Design